mozilla/anodejsholidayseason/localization/localization_part_3.md

 So we can use these .json files server side form Node code, or client side by requesting them via AJAX.

-The `static` directory is exposed to web traffic, so a request to `/i18n/el/messages.json` would get the Greek JSON file.
+The `static` directory is exposed to web traffic, so a request to `/i18n/es/messages.json` would get the Spanish JSON file.

 This `static` directory is an express convention, you can store these files where ever you wish.
 You can serve up static files this via Node.js or a web server such as `nginx`.